Receive our most important stories in your inbox every day.

 - Hearthstone Bakery Cafe is selling groceries to people who call ahead and place specific orders.
 The cafe’s “Warehouse 2 Table” menu includes bacon, milk, eggs, and disposable gloves.
 Call 210-826-5668 to order.
 Pick up at either Hearthstone location.
 Find more details and the list of items the cafe offers here.

-- Restaurant Gwendolyn is also selling grocery items, including house-made pasta.
+- Restaurant Gwendolyn continues selling an extensive selection of grocery items, including fresh produce and house-made pasta.

 - Zedric’s offers grocery shopping in addition to its food menu, with free delivery for order of $50 or more.